mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 Work your way back from that date.
 Give yourself *2.5 weeks to get from South Lake Tahoe to Forester Pass*.

 That means *finishing NorCal by around September 25th*

+# Fearmongering

+Keep the snow deadline firmly in the front of your mind.
+Keep on top of the weather reports as you approach the high passes.
+Seek advice from others on the trail, particularly those coming North.
+Watch the InciWeb website for wildfires.

+But be aware there is always a strong current of fearmongering in the trail community!
+Every hiker is managing their own fears and doubt about making it all the way to Campo.

+I was personally told about difficult snow crossings that never materialised, and wildfires that never existed.

+* When someone gives you a report of adverse trail conditions, ask them: "did *you* personally see / experience this?
+Or are you reporting the information second hand from someone else?".
+* Try and get different multiple independent sources for information.
+* The best sources of information are Ranger Stations in the area.
+If you are concerned, call them and ask for a report of conditions on the ground.

 # Gear Philosophy